Taylor Leach

-Taylor Maree Leach (born January 19, 1992) is a retired American professional soccer player who last played as a defender for Kansas City Current in the National Women's Soccer League (NWSL).
+Taylor Maree Leach (born January 19, 1992) is an American former professional soccer player who last played as a defender for Kansas City Current in the National Women's Soccer League (NWSL).
 She is currently an assistant coach for USL Super League club Lexington SC.

 Club career

 Leach played for Swedish club Kopparbergs/Göteborg FC.

 Leach made her NWSL debut in the 2020 NWSL Challenge Cup on July 8, 2020, for Utah Royals FC.
 She later played for Kansas City Current and retired after the 2022 NWSL season.

 Coaching

 After graduation, Leach briefly served as a volunteer assistant coach for her alma, the South Carolina Gameocks.
 She returned to South Carolina after the conclusion of her playing career.
 In September 2025, Leach joined Masaki Hemmi's staff at Lexington SC in the USL Super League.